 Five Tips to Creating Information Products

 One of the basic keys to making money is to know what you’re doing and how to market yourself.
-One great way to make money is through, yes, information or e-products.
+One great way to make money is through information (or digital) products.

 Here are five tips on how to achieve success: